B2 Brussels2 The Blog

 “Force protection” for EUTM Mali: the French will not be alone (Maj3)

-Medical support is not fully regulated, especially concerning Medevac (medical evacuation).
-On the photo landing in Sévaré of medical equipment for the Belgian helicopters in support of Operation Serval (credit: Belgian Ministry of Defence)
+Medical support is not completely resolved, particularly regarding Medevac (medical evacuation).
+In the photo landing in Sévaré of medical equipment for Belgian helicopters supporting Operation Serval (credit: Belgian Ministry of Defense)

-(BRUSSELS2 to Dublin - exclusive) The French will not be alone in ensuring the "force protection" of the European trainers deployed in Mali (EUTM Mali).
+(BRUSSELS2 to Dublin – exclusive) The French will not be the only ones to provide “force protection” for the European trainers deployed in Mali (EUTM Mali).
 Nothing is official yet.
-But...
+But…

 No new force generation meeting

-A participant in the meeting confirmed this lead to B2, indicating that it would probably not be necessary to convene a new force generation conference.
+A participant in the meeting confirmed this to B2, indicating that it would probably not be necessary to convene a new force generation conference.
 THE " last issues that can be resolved within the week ".
-And the launch decision then taken on February 18 (as planned).
-On the European side, we seem more reserved, however...
-And we are waiting for confirmation for the "Medevac" part (medical evacuation).
+And the launch decision was then taken on February 18 (as planned).
+On the European side, however, they seem more reserved...
+And they are waiting for confirmation for the "Medevac" part (medical evacuation).

 The Czechs, who have announced that they have capabilities available to the head of mission, General Lecointre, could put about 30 military.
-They should do the first six months confirmed Vlastimil Picek, the Czech Deputy Minister of Defence, before being replaced by trainers for the second period of the following six months. " The mission in Mali remains a training mission and our soldiers will not actively participate in hostilities " did he declare.
+They should serve the first six months, confirmed Vlastimil Picek, Czech Deputy Defense Minister, before being replaced by trainers for the second period of the following six months. “ The mission in Mali remains a training mission and our soldiers will not actively participate in hostilities " did he declare.
 A commitment that aroused the strong thanks of General Lecointre.

-The Spaniards would also be ready to move, even if it means redeploying certain soldiers within the limit of 50 personnel authorized by the (Spanish) Congress.
-The Secretary General for Defence, Alejandro Alvargonzález, who represented the minister (on an official trip to Indonesia) confirmed to my Spanish colleagues from EFE that a about thirty of soldiers would ensure the "protection force".
+The Spanish would also be ready to move, even if it means redeploying certain soldiers within the limit of 50 personnel authorized by the (Spanish) Congress.
+The Secretary General of Defense, Alejandro Alvargonzález, who represented the minister (on an official trip to Indonesia) confirmed, to my Spanish colleagues at EFE, that a about thirty military personnel would provide “force protection”.

 The Protection Force is divided into two geographical sectors where the European trainers and experts will be located.
-Some could be based in Bamako, the Malian capital (especially Czechs).
-And others (mainly French) at Koulikoro camp, about 60 km northeast of Bamako, near the Niger River.
-According to the rules of engagement, this "protection force" will have weapons as well as light armored vehicles.
-But will only be able to use these weapons in the event of "self-defense" or proven risk.
-It will also only have the function of protecting the European establishments (in Bamako or Koulikoro), the trainers during their training work (in order to avoid possible "green on blue" attacks) or their travels.
-And will not participate in the fighting currently being waged in the north.
+Some could be based in Bamako, the Malian capital (Czechs in particular).
+And others (mainly French) at the Koulikoro camp, about 60 km northeast of Bamako, near the Niger River.
+According to the rules of engagement, this "protection force" will have weapons as well as light armoured vehicles.
+But will only be able to use these weapons in cases of "self-defence" or proven risk.
+Its only function will be to protect the European installations (in Bamako or Koulikoro), the trainers during their training work (in order to avoid possible "green on blue" attacks) or their movements.
+And will not participate in the fighting currently being conducted in the north.
 There is therefore no "mentoring" activity planned.

 Medical support

-Medical support for the mission (medical team and field hospital - Role 1 / 2) should be provided by German soldiers (at least 20 people), who will ensure Role 2 in Koulikoro, with Austrian, Hungarian and Bulgarian elements ( who will play Role 1 in Bamako).
+Medical support for the mission (medical team and field hospital – Role 1/2) should be provided by German soldiers (at least 20 people), who will provide Role 2 in Koulikoro, with Austrian, Hungarian and Bulgarian elements ( who will ensure Role 1 in Bamako).

 (*) The French minister had to leave Dublin a little earlier than planned to go to Asia (India).
-And the subject "Mali" was therefore approached as a precursor during the evening "capacities" session.
+And the subject of "Mali" was therefore addressed as a precursor during the evening "capacities" session.

 (Update) Details on the Czech and Spanish workforce.
 And confirmation of the two capitals of the information given first on B2